Buckinghamshire

+The Chiltern Hills, an Area of Outstanding Natural Beauty, occupy the south of the county and contain its highest point, Haddington Hill (267 m).
+The Chilterns are the source of the River Ouzel, which flows across the lowland Vale of Aylesbury in the north of the county and through Milton Keynes before meeting the River Great Ouse at Newport Pagnell.
+The Thames forms part of the county's southern boundary.

+Notable service amenities in the county are Pinewood Film Studios, Dorney rowing lake and part of Silverstone race track on the Northamptonshire border.
+Many national companies have head offices or major centres in Milton Keynes.
+Heavy industry and quarrying is limited, with agriculture predominating after service industries.

 History

 The name Buckinghamshire is Anglo-Saxon in origin and means The district (scire) of Bucca's home.
-Bucca's home refers to Buckingham in the north of the county, and is named after an Anglo-Saxon landowner.
+Bucca's home refers to Buckingham in the north of the county, and is named after the Anglo-Saxon landowner, Bucca.
 The county has been so named since about the 12th century; however, the county has existed since it was a subdivision of the kingdom of Mercia (585–919).